General information: all British nationals (accessible)

 the activities outside the British overseas territories of the government of any British overseas territory (section 16(3))

 ‘Designated territory’ means a qualifying territory, or the Sovereign Base Areas of Akrotiri and Dhekelia, which is designated by order under s.50(14) of the 1981 Act.
-At present, there are No ‘designated territories’.
+At present, there are no ‘designated territories’.

-‘Designated person’ means a person authorised by the Secretary of State under Regulation 5A(2) or 5A(3) of the British Nationality (General) Regulations 2003 to determine sufficiency of knowledge of the English language for the purpose of an application for naturalisation under s.6 of the British Nationality Act 1981.
+‘Designated person’ means a person authorised by the Secretary of State under Regulation 5A(2) or 5A(3) of the British Nationality (General) Regulations 2003 to determine sufficiency of knowledge of the English language for the purpose of an application for naturalisation under section.6 of the British Nationality Act 1981.

 ‘Immigration laws’ means: